 Using the American Psychology Association (APA) style created in 1929 article published in Psychological Bulletin laying out basic outlines with some variants.
 Basic rules include: left margin justified, right margin not.
 Times New Roman font, size12 etc.

-Consistency in CV formatting goes back to artistic principles of no more than 3 changes to font in one document i.e. size, color and font type.
+Consistency in CV formatting goes back to artistic principles of no more than 3 changes to the font in one document i.e. size, colour and font type.
 This allows the mind to absorb the content easily.
 The same goes for consistency with space, headers, bullet point etc.

 If emailing it, make sure to send in pdf format to “fix” the look of the document